pstwh/pstwh.github.io/content/posts/are-you-ready/index.md

 tags: ["Artificial", "Intelligence", "AI", "Machine", "Learning", "ML"]
 ---

-# Are you ready?

 Imagine the first human unable to beat a machine.
-How did he feel?
+How did they feel?

 Let's start with the obvious:
 AI systems will inevitably exceed human capabilities in every domain.
 They'll be faster, more efficient, and their operational costs will be minimal—essentially just energy.